The iOptron range of Alt-Az MiniTower mounts.

 Using an iOptron MiniTower

-The following essay, written some time ago during the last solar minimum, describes the use of the V1.0 MiniTower whose use is identical to that of the newer V2.0 mount which incorporates enhanced components and encoders compared to the V1.0.
+The following essay, written some time ago during the last solar minimum, describes the use of the V1.0 MiniTower whose use is identical to that of the later V2.0 mount which incorporates enhanced components and encoders compared to the V1.0.
+Though these are no longer available, the essay will give a feel of how easy the mounts are to use.

 “The mount’s ‘first light’ was under the watchful eye of the amateur astronomers attending a SPA (Society for Popular Astronomy) observing weekend.
 As dusk fell and Jupiter appeared in the south-west, my 80 mm ED refractor was mounted in the Vixen dovetail.
 The mount has first to be set into its ‘park’ position with the telescope vertical and alt-az head aligned to the south.
 (There is an arrow on the rotating base.)
 The substantial tripod was set up with its top approximately level.
 The head is then positioned on it, supported by three coupling rods that can be finely adjusted whilst one can easily observe and centre the air bubble in its inverted cup – so quickly giving a perfectly levelled mount.
 There is an azimuth clamp that must be loosened whilst this is done and this also allows the head to be rotated to face south.
 Not being able to see the pole star meant that was not too accurate but, as you will see, this was not a problem.